HOW DO I MAKE A COMPLAINT

 Each property has a set rent price.
 Some tenants are happy to pay equal amounts and some like to divide it up differently, especially if the room sizes vary.
 You can only pay different amounts if you are on a joint tenancy agreement.
 In some cases, SUHomes and the landlord may offer recommendations on room prices.
 If you change the individual amounts tenants are paying, you must inform us and the landlord.
 As long as the overall rent amount is paid on time and in full, dividing the rent up in to different amounts is no problem.
 However, all tenants must be in agreement.

-All of our properties are accredited by Colchester Borough Council according to the Colchester Student Accommodation Accreditation Scheme standards and regulations.
+All of our Licensable HMO properties (5+bed) are Licenced or a Licence application has been submitted with Colchester Borough Council.
 All properties are required to have a Gas Safety certificate and an Energy Performance certificate.
 All properties have fire doors according to HMO (House of Multiple Occupancy) requirements.
 All properties have fire safety equipment, fire alarms and carbon monoxide alarms according to legal standards.
 We regularly inspect properties to ensure fire safety equipment is maintained and working.
 Tenants should contact SUHomes / the landlord immediately if they believe their fire safety equipment is not working or if alarms are low battery.

 We have a range of properties available to meet different preferences and requirements.
 We take your preferences seriously and try our best to accommodate them.
 You should communicate your preferences to us when you register and before viewings.
 Most of our properties are close to the University and in the areas of Greenstead, Hythe and Colchester town.
 All of our properties are within walking distance or close to travel links to the University.